 This ensures seamless integration between Intune remediation scripts and Entra ID group management.

-- Detection script: Checks if the disk space on the system drive is less than 5 GB.
+- Detection Script: Evaluates the target system to check if the available disk space on the system drive (C:) is below 5 GB.

-You need to store all these files in the same folder as your master script (create_intune_remediation_script.ps1)
+💡 Note: Ensure that all three files are saved in the same directory as your master script (

 # Check if free disk space on C: drive is less than 5 GB